stenglein-lab/2017_GDW/Mapping_Assembly/mapping_assembly_exercise.md

 ### De-novo assembly of non-mapping reads

 OK, now we've practiced mapping to a reference sequence.
-Imagine instead, that we don't have a reference sequence.
-In this case, we'll need to perform de novo assembly.
+Imagine instead that we don't have a reference sequence.
+In that case, we'd need to perform de novo assembly.

-As we discussed, there are a variety of de novo assemblers with different strengths and weaknesses.
+There are a variety of de novo assemblers with different strengths and weaknesses.
 We're going to use the [SPAdes assembler](http://cab.spbu.ru/software/spades/) to assemble the reads in our dataset that don't map to the boa constrictor genome.
 First, let's map the reads in our dataset to the _entire_ boa constrictor genome, not just the mitochondrial genome.

 The instructors have already downloaded an assembly of the boa constrictor genome from [here](http://gigadb.org/dataset/100060) and made a bowtie2 index, which can be found on your HDDs.
 We could have you make an index yourself, but that would take a long time for a Gb genome like the boa constrictor's.
 The boa constrictor genome index is named boa_constrictor_bt_index.